facilityregistry/fred-api/docs/api_specifications.rst

 ::

-  /facilities.json?fields=name,id,numBeds
+  /facilities.json?fields=name,id,properties:numBeds

-This would return just the specified properties of name, id and numBeds in a partial response.
+This would return just the specified properties of name, id and numBeds (in the properties sub-object) in a partial response.
 This is very helpful in optimizing performance in bandwidth constrained settings.
+All properties in the facility registry are accessible by this method including the core properties and those in the property sub-object.

 Filter by Active status
 ~~~~~~~~~~~~~~~~~~~~~~~